UAE Financial Year 2026: Business Guide to VAT & Corporate Tax Filings

 Accounting & Bookkeeping Requirements

+Strong accounting practices form the foundation of tax compliance in the UAE.
+Businesses are legally required to maintain proper books of accounts that reflect all financial transactions.
 This includes preparing financial statements such as profit and loss accounts, balance sheets, and cash flow reports.
 These records must be accurate, complete, and readily available for review.

 In certain cases, businesses may also be required to undergo audits, particularly in free zones or regulated sectors.
 Poor bookkeeping not only affects compliance but also impacts business decision-making and financial clarity.